 Credits, 3 sem. hrs.
 Individual research project under the direction of a member of the graduate faculty.
 Completion of thesis and defense before graduate committee.
 (Eligible for grade of PR only until thesis is completed.
 A permanent grade will then be given.)

-CHE 6591 - Field Studies Credits.
-1 sem. hr.
+CHE 6591 - Field Studies

 CHE 6592 - Field Studies Credits, 2 sem. hrs.

 CHE 6593 - Field Studies Credits, 3 sem. hrs.